Masters of Science in Computer Science Catalog

 |EEL 6764 Principles of Computer Architecture||3|

-Thesis option students must select at least 15 hours and non-thesis option students must select at least 21 hours from the list of available graduate elective courses below in consultation with the Graduate Director or individual advisor:
+Thesis option students must select at least 15 hours and non-thesis option students must select at least 21 hours from the list of available graduate elective courses below in consultation with the Graduate Program Director or individual advisor.
+Non-thesis students need to take a minimum of six (6) credits from the list of electives that are software related.

 |CAP 5400 Digital Image Processing||3|